-Prof. Dr. Weber is a DAAD lecturer at the School of Architecture and the Built Environment at the German Jordanian University.
-He has been a DAAD lector since 2010, when he started teaching at the University of Jordan.
+Visiting professor Dr. Meynersen has been a DAAD long-term lecturer in Classical Archeology at the School of Architecture and Built Environment at the German Jordanian University since 2020.

 Dr. Gerhard Jaiser